rschristopher/rschristopher.github.io/src/saving/level-2/index.md

 ### Disadvantages

-* privacy concerns
+* privacy concerns -- whether android or iOS, all of your behavior and activity will be tracked and sold to 3rd parties.
-* security concerns
+* security concerns -- while you may trust Apple or Google to never have a data breach and to secure your data, this clearly poses a significant risk.
-* lockin concerns
+* lockin concerns -- many apps do not allow seed phrases to be imported or exported -- do not use any app with this kind of lock-in.

 ### Reputable Apps